Singapore may be small and young, but it is home to several incredible tales that even Singaporeans wouldn’t believe!

-Mesmerized by the beautiful Linah, the chief asked for her marriage, which was promptly rejected by Linah.
-Displeased, the pirates broke into the sisters’ house in the middle of the night and abducted Linah onto their boat.
+Mesmerized by the beauty of Linah, the chief of the pirate gang asked for her marriage, which was promptly rejected by Linah.
+Displeased, the pirates broke into the sisters’ house at night and abducted Linah onto their boat.

 On the very next day, two isles surfaced on the very same spot where the sisters had drowned.
 In memory of the tragic event, the villagers named the islands Pulau Subar Laut (Big Sister’s Island) and Pulau Subar Darat (Little Sister’s Island), collectively known as the Sisters’ Island.

 7. Sentosa Island

 Sentosa, a beach paradise with a dark past.